/* Rambling Owl addition to remove page titles from blogs */

 and with terrific views across rural Warwickshire seen through breaks in the trees.
 We reached a bench sited at one such viewpoint, the seat was dedicated to the memory of a woman who had obviously loved this woodland and, whilst I can’t remember the words on the engraved plaque fixed to the bench, I do recall that they were both sad and uplifting - dedicated to someone who was obviously much loved.

-It was after this bench that things went a little awry and we somehow took a wrong turn (the guidebook being next door to useless at this point).
+It was after this bench that things went a little awry and we somehow took another wrong turn.
 It took us a while to realise our error and in the end we forged our way around the perimeter of the wood using our GPS as a guide, swishing through swathes of pungent Ramsom and stumbling over fallen branches.
 It was trackless wandering and I found it hard work, wondering if we might find ourselves still crashing through the undergrowth as night fell.
 Even as I posed this unlikely scenario to myself we popped out on a well beaten track and the welcome sight of a way-marker.
 The path finally led us out of Bannam’s wood and onto a tiny country lane where we stopped to assess our progress.
 In truth we had little idea of where we were any more and we assumed, pessimistically, that we might have a mile or two to cover before the day was done.
 We reconciled ourselves with this prospect and set off along the lane rounding a corner to be confronted by a cottage with a wheelie-bin parked at its entrance.
 With great relief I made out the words ‘Morton Bagot’ painted crudely on its side.
 Never have I been so pleased to see a bin.

 “We’re done,” I said to Colin with a grin.
 “I recognise this place now and your car is around the next bend!”

 So it proved to be, and we climbed gratefully into Colin’s car and made our way back to Balsall Common, weaving our way across country and letting the GPS find all the tiny little back-lanes.
-By the time we arrived home the wind had indeed picked up and before we settled down to dinner and a few beers we were obliged to strip the cover of our polytunnel and store its contents in the garden shed.
+By the time we arrived home the wind had indeed picked up as we settled down to dinner and a few beers.
 The wind grew during the evening and we retired for the night not knowing what the next day would deliver for us, but believing with a certainty that sunshine wouldn’t figure much.

 For a full profile of the route (PDF format) click here